Causation in Arabic and Islamic Thought

 is due to the prior decree of God, who creates them side by side, not to its being necessary in itself, incapable of separation. (al-Ghazālī IP: 166)

 So, according to al-Ghazālī, it is conceivable that the cotton not burn, even though its contact with fire is unimpeded and it is dry, so it is not necessary that it burn, even when these conditions obtain.
 On this view, even Averroes’ revised version of the philosophers’ account of causal necessity in nature is mistaken.
 On the other hand, the philosophers do not accept al-Ghazālī’s account of “necessary”.
 More generally, they do not characterize the modalities in terms of conceivability.
 This suggests that the disagreement between al-Ghazālī and the philosophers about causal necessity in nature has partly to do with their differing accounts of the modalities (Kukkonen 2000; Dutton 2001).
-Still, it seems a more fundamental source of disagreement is their differing accounts of God.
+However, the fundamental source of their disagreement is theological.

 Of course, Avicenna and Averroes do not always state in plain terms that their accounts of God are incompatible with Muslim doctrine.
 They often take a conciliatory approach to religious tenets that are in tension with truths established by philosophy.
 This approach is related to their view that the role of religion is to transmit truth to the masses via narrative and metaphor, as discussed above (in §2.2.3).